MicroMentor is Responding to the Coronavirus (COVID-19) Impact on Businesses

 Have concerns related to your business?
 Are you a mentor looking to help?
 Visit our Coronavirus and Small Business Resources page.

 When you first enter into a new mentoring relationship, it can be difficult to know where to begin.
 As a mentor, you are aware of the skills you have to offer, but you need to be able to assess how your expertise can be best applied.
-You also need to gain critical insights to help you familiarize yourself with your mentee’s business offerings, as well as their obstacles and goals.
+You also need to gain critical insights to help you familiarize yourself with your entrepreneur’s business offerings, as well as their obstacles and goals.

 To guide you through this process, we have identified six key questions, designed to get the conversation started.
-When asked in this order, these questions provide a great framework for determining your mentee’s business challenges—which in turn, can help you deliver better guidance as a mentor.
+When asked in this order, these questions provide a great framework for determining your entrepreneur’s business challenges—which in turn, can help you deliver better guidance as a mentor.